 BPH risk factors

-Men that lead a western lifestyle have a much higher incidence of symptomatic BPH than men that lead a traditional or rural lifestyle.
+Men that lead a sedentary western lifestyle have a much higher incidence of symptomatic BPH than men that lead a traditional or rural lifestyle.
 Research in China has shown a dramatic increase in BPH among men who migrated from rural areas to cities.
 (3)

 Insufficiently frequent ejaculation.
 Research by Professor Graham Giles (2) found that men who ejaculated the most in their 20's, 30's and 40's later had 30% less prostate cancer than those who ejaculated the least.
 He suggested that "semen is a very potent and strong brew of lots of chemicals which, because of their biological reactivity, could be carcinogenic if left to lie around" and "that frequent ejaculation prevented semen from building up in the ducts, where it could potentially become carcinogenic."
 This argument has merit, particularly in a modern Western man who has a more toxic body.
 Men who cleanse their bodies using the principles in Grow Youthful (living food, regular exercise and constant movement, good breathing, sufficient water, etc) substantially reduce their risk of getting any type of cancer.
 Note that Professor Giles did not examine the benefits of non-ejaculatory sex, which is also likely to prevent build-up and stagnation.
 Nevertheless it is a reminder that men, especially healthy young men should regularly ejaculate.
 This is especially important for men who live a more toxic Western lifestyle.